-10.12 The business plan is most sensitive to the following assumptions:
+8.40.
+The business plan is most sensitive to the following assumptions:

 - income trends

 - legislative changes

 - inflation rates

 - cost of debt

 - capital investment

 - right-to-buy sales

 - Covid-19

-- 10.13 The current development programme can be financed, and debt repaid over the course of the 30-year Business Plan.
-At the end of the 30-year period the plan shows there will still be substantial reserves available for further investment and also to support the Council's net zero target and new build on plans which have yet to be developed.
+- 8.41.
+The current development programme can be financed, and debt repaid over the course of the 30-year Business Plan.
+At the end of the 30-year period the plan shows there will still be substantial reserves available for further investment and also to support the Councils net zero target and new build on plans which have yet to be developed.
 The ability to identify further plans will be reliant on the availability of land to be released for such purposes under the provisions of the Local Plan.

-- 10.14 Right to buy receipts are being applied to current and proposed new build schemes to minimise the risk of repayment of such receipts.
-This will enable the retention of future one-for-one receipts, with a reduced risk of repayment, pending the identification of new sites. - 10.15 The Council has entered into an agreement with the Secretary of State whereby it is allowed to retain an element of the capital receipts that it receives from Right to Buy sales.
-Under the terms of the agreement these receipts must be used to finance up to 40% of the cost of replacement social housing within five years, otherwise the retained receipts must be repaid to the Department for Levelling Up, Housing and Communities with interest. - 10.16 A combination of usable one-for-one receipts, and the new build reserve will be used to fund a number of schemes on the approved capital programme.
-Where appropriate, investment will be supplemented by appropriate borrowing. - 10.17 Development Projects: An update of our current development projects shall be provided during the year. - 10.18 Existing housing stock: Based on an analysis of our stock condition data, as outlined above and within the Capital and Investment Strategy the budget reflects the proposed investment programme.
+- 8.42.
+Right to buy receipts are being applied to current and proposed new build schemes to minimise the risk of repayment of such receipts.
+This will enable the retention of future one-for-one receipts, with a reduced risk of repayment, pending the identification of new sites1.

+1 The Council has entered into an agreement with the Secretary of State whereby it is allowed to retain an element of the capital receipts that it receives from Right to Buy sales.
+Under the terms of the agreement these receipts must be used to finance up to 40% of the cost of replacement

+8.43.
+A combination of usable one-for-one receipts, and the new build reserve will be used to fund a number of schemes on the approved capital programme.
+Where appropriate, investment will be supplemented by appropriate borrowing.

+Development Projects

+8.44.
+An update of our current development projects shall be provided during the year.

+Existing housing stock

+8.45.
+Based on an analysis of our stock condition data, as outlined above and within the Capital and Investment Strategy the budget reflects the proposed investment programme.

-11. Robustness of the Budget and Adequacy of Reserves
+Robustness of the Budget and Adequacy of Reserves